justinaubin/ChatBot/README.md

 # ChatBot

-Unfinished project meant to allow users to speak to a chatbot about basketball and have the bot respond intelligently to the user in spoken word.
+Unfinished project meant to allow users to speak to a chatbot about Corona Virus and have the bot respond intelligently to the user in spoken word.

 required packages:

-speech-to-text: @google-cloud/speech
+speech-to-text: @google-cloud/speech, request (npm install request)
 text-to-speech: aws-sdk
 bot.py (python script which interprets user input and replies appropriately):